 The Government’s Prevent strategy:

-• Responds to the ideological challenge we face from terrorism and aspects of extremism, and the threat we face from those who promote these views
+• responds to the ideological challenge we face from terrorism and aspects of extremism, and the threat we face from those who promote these views

-• Provides practical help to prevent people from being drawn into terrorism and ensure they are given appropriate advice and support
+• provides practical help to prevent people from being drawn into terrorism and ensure they are given appropriate advice and support

 The strategy covers all forms of terrorism, including far right extremism and some aspects of non-violent extremism.

-• To recognise practice and behaviours which contribute to the Prevent agenda
+• to recognise practice and behaviours which contribute to the Prevent agenda

-• To set objectives and an action plan to achieve these objectives
+• to set objectives and an action plan to achieve these objectives

-• To develop the awareness of students, staff, and visitors to the Prevent agenda
+• to develop the awareness of learners, staff, and visitors to the Prevent agenda

-3. Safeguarding ethos
+3. Safeguarding Ethos

 EDLounge is passionate about safeguarding its learners and staff and aims to protect children and adults at risk from all types of abuse and harm.
-EDLounge’s ethos is to ensure the welfare and safety of staff, students and visitors of EDLounge.
+EDLounge’s ethos is to ensure the welfare and safety of staff, learners and visitors of EDLounge.

-EDLounge has a statutory and moral duty to ensure that EDLounge functions with a view to safeguarding and promoting the welfare of children and adults at risk whilst receiving education and training at EDLounge.
+EDLounge has a statutory and moral duty to ensure that EDLounge functions with a view to safeguarding and promoting the welfare of children and adults at risk whilst receiving education and training through EDLounge.

-The Governing body recognises that some adults are also vulnerable to abuse, accordingly, EDLounge’s safeguarding and child protection procedures may be applied (with appropriate adaptations) to allegations of abuse and to the protection of adults at risk as well as children.
+The Governing body recognises that some adults are also vulnerable to abuse.
+Accordingly, EDLounge’s safeguarding and Child Protection procedures may be applied (with appropriate adaptations) to allegations of abuse and to the protection of adults at risk as well as children.

 The Prevent Strategy sits within the area of Safeguarding and Child Protection policies and procedures within EDLounge.

-Student Governors will receive appropriate training in order to raise the awareness of the Prevent agenda as part of their safeguarding training.
+Learner Governors will receive appropriate training in order to raise the awareness of the Prevent agenda as part of their safeguarding training.

-Students will be provided with information on the Prevent agenda in order to make them aware of the issues covered.
+Learners will be provided with information on the Prevent agenda in order to make them aware of the issues covered.

-EDLounge continues to develop links with external partners in order to remain aware of developments within the safeguarding and child protection arena.
+EDLounge continues to develop links with external partners in order to remain aware of developments within the safeguarding and Child Protection arena.

 8. Referral procedure

-Staff should be aware of signs of radicalisation and have the confidence to report their concerns to their line Manager.
+Staff should be aware of signs of radicalisation and have the confidence to report their concerns to their Line Manager.

-• Cara Radford,
+• Cara Radford

 Designated Senior Safeguarding Person, 01909 568 338

-Six Key Objectives
+9. Six Key Objectives

-To promote EDLounges’s ethos and values
+- to promote EDLounge’s ethos and values

-To ensure student and staff safety
+- to ensure learner and staff safety

-To ensure that EDLounge promotes a culture of non-bullying, non-harassment and non-discrimination.
+- to ensure that EDLounge promotes a culture of non-bullying, non-harassment and non-discrimination.

 10. Action Plan

-Safeguarding Team to heighten awareness of staff to recognise early signs of extremism
+- Safeguarding Team to heighten awareness of staff to recognise early signs of extremism

-- Retain links with external agencies
+- retain links with external agencies